 Where is the best place to rent or to buy a house in Minneapolis?

-So first, let's start with a map of the city of Minneapolis.
-The city of Minneapolis is divided into 11 communities, and then each community is divided into small neighborhoods, a total of 81 neighborhoods in Minneapolis.
+So first, let's start with the city of Minneapolis.
+The city of Minneapolis is divided into 11 communities, and then each community is divided into small neighborhoods, equaling a total of 81 neighborhoods in Minneapolis.

 Calhoun-Isles Real Estate